 - Sleep Specialist

-Your primary care physician is most likely to refer you to a Sleep Specialist.
-This is a CPAP doctor who specializes in treating issues like sleep apnea.
+Your primary care physician is most likely to send you a referral to a sleep specialist.
+This is a CPAP doctor who specializes in treating medical conditions like cases of sleep apnea.
 They have undergone additional education focused on sleep science.
 Also, they have become certified and qualified to perform diagnoses for various sleep disorders.
-Sleep specialists most often do not start out as such, but become certified to diagnose sleep disorders later on in their careers.
+Sleep specialists most often do not start out as such but become certified to diagnose sleep disorders later on in their careers.

 The most common CPAP doctors fall into three categories: